 - Used as the North American press car; rebuilt prior to delivery

 - Offered from its original owner; as-new condition with 717 miles

-- Includes Bremont Jaguar presentation case and watch
+- Includes 1:8 scale Amalgam model and Bremont Jaguar presentation case with watch

 THE LIGHTWEIGHT E-TYPE